-Q: How do I let the Admission Office know that I would like to apply using Test Optional?
+Q: How do I let the Admission Office know that I would like to apply using Test Optionally?

 A: After submitting your application to Emerson, please log into your admission portal and reply to a question on your checklist asking if you would like to apply Test Optional.
-After confirming your interest in Test Optional admission, you will receive a checklist item that prompts you to upload your Test Optional materials.
+After confirming your interest in Test Optional admission, the admission committee with review your application without the inclusion of test scores.

 Q: What if I already submitted my test scores but I now want to apply Test Optional?